anotherAsad/AdvancedVLSIdesign/README.md

 <h3>Avoiding Overflows in Filter Design</h3>

-The following points explain my rationale in choosing output bitwidths to avoid overflows:
+The following points explain my rationale in choosing output bit-widths to avoid overflows:

 - As stated in the MATLAB section, the filter coefficients are stored in signed $Q1.15$ fixed-point format, and need 16-bits each.
 - Given that every input `x[n]` is also constrained between $-0.999$ and $+0.999$, we can use the same signed $Q1.15$ format to represent inputs.